AsherJingkongChen/Mini-Note/DSA-Problems/leetcode/tag-design/706-Design-HashMap/Concept.md

 ```
 - Open Hashing / Closed Addressing / Seperate Chaining
 	- Open - Not all entries are stored in one array of buckets
-	- Closed - Address totally depends on the key
+	- Closed - Addressing totally depends on the key
-	- Less sensitive to the Load factor `A`
+	- Less sensitive to the load factor `A`
 	- Use buckets to store collided keys
 	- State diagram:
 ```mermaid